Industrial/Organizational Psychology, MA

 - Option 3: The course sequence option requires students to complete three additional courses as approved by their I/O Psychology faculty advisor, instead of thesis or internship credit.
 This option results in a total of 42 credit hours to complete the program.
 This option requires an additional form with explanation and approval of program faculty.

-Students must be formally advised into a capstone option by an I/O faculty member.
+Students must be advised into a capstone option by an I/O faculty member.
 Students should meet with a program adviser or I/O faculty member early in the program with any questions about the capstone options or eligibility for the different options.

 Students who do not complete a thesis or other internship within the semester they registered for the thesis or practicum credit hours (PSYC 690 MA THESIS or PSYC 699 MA INDUSTRIAL/ORGANIZATIONAL PRACTICUM; 3 credit hours) must maintain continued registration until completion of the project.
 A student must register for the appropriate zero-credit course (PSYC 690Y THESIS COMPLETION or PSYC 699Y PRACTICUM COMPLETION) EACH fall and spring semester until the project is completed.
-Students who have not maintained continuous registration for thesis or other final project will be required to register for all intervening fall and spring semesters prior to graduation.
+Students who have not maintained continuous registration for thesis or other final projects will be required to register for all intervening fall and spring semesters prior to graduation.